null

 After over a decade of experience in the diamond and fine jewelry industries, here are some of the most important words of wisdom that we can share with you to consider while shopping for a diamond:

 3. As demonstrated in the Samuel Jewelers' case, all sorts of games are being played by jewelers to sell you inferior and fake stones.
 To safeguard against such games, buying from a reputable site is recommended.
-James Allen's brand value is $300+ million; a site like this has every reason to sell you what they claim to protect their brand name.
+James Allen's brand value is $300+ million; a site like this has every reason to sell you what they claim to protect its brand name.

 Paying attention to seven factors while shopping for diamonds online is crucial.
 They will be explained in the subsequent factors, but let us discuss some important methods that can help you determine whether an online business is safe.
 These methods can help you assess any online business, not just jewelry.